 The chapter begins with an introductory paragraph and ends with a paragraph summarizing the findings and discussions in a generalized way.
 The paragraph ends with a sentence that provides the reader with a transition into next chapter.

-Discussion and Conclusions Excellent Strong Adequate
+Discussion and Conclusions Excellen Strong Adequate Weak e

 The discussion chapter includes: